The Dana Carvey Show: Development

 Robert Smigel turned down an offer to rejoin SNL as a producer, favoring the challenge of working with Carvey in prime time.
 Smigel and Carvey were given SNLs audition tapes which led them to hire Bill Chott and Jon Glaser.
 They were also joined by Louis C.K. who worked with Smigel on Late Night with Conan O'Brien.
-Steve Carell was hired through Smigel and Carvey's auditions in which Smigel recalls seeing future SNL alumni Tracy Morgan, Jimmy Fallon and Ana Gasteyer; however, The Dana Carvey Show had but a small cast to fill.
+Steve Carell was hired through Smigel and Carvey's auditions in which Smigel recalls seeing future SNL alumni Tracy Morgan, Jimmy Fallon and Ana Gasteyer.
+However, The Dana Carvey Show had a small cast to fill.
 Smigel himself cast Stephen Colbert, whom he had met years prior, and had tried to use on Late Night.
 Colbert sent them a homemade audition tape in which he used his newborn daughter as a puppet.
 He later noted, "I was completely desperate."

-The writing staff for The Dana Carvey Show included, Louis C.K. (head writer), Steve Carell, Stephen Colbert, Robert Smigel, Charlie Kaufman, Bob Odenkirk, Robert Carlock, Greg Daniels, and Dino Stamatopoulos.
+The writing staff for The Dana Carvey Show included, Louis C.K. (head writer), Steve Carell, Stephen Colbert, Robert Smigel, Charlie Kaufman, Bob Odenkirk, Robert Carlock, Greg Daniels and Dino Stamatopoulos.

 Carvey also saw the new show as an opportunity to move his family away from Los Angeles and raise his two young sons in New York.
 His family moved to Greenwich, Connecticut, however, causing Carvey to commute several hours to the studio during a brutal winter.
 He regarded Smigel as the true writer and "creative force" behind the show while Carvey considered himself "kind of a zombie."
 This was due to his tiring schedule of balancing work and fatherhood which he later considered a mistake.